B45T13N/B45T13N/README.md

 👀 I’m interested in cybersecurity, IA, game, web developpment.
-I love to travel and have visited Belgium, Italy, Portugal, Spain
+I love to travel and have visited Belgium, Italy, Portugal, Spain, Netherlands

 🌱 I’m currently learning web developpment with l'ENI Ecole Informatique, and I'm working in Paris.
-I like to work with Php and Javascript because I prefer the back end although I don't mind working on the front end
+I like to work with Php and Javascript because I prefer the back end although I don't mind working on the front end.
+I'm curious to learn the front end and differents animations so I check Codrops website to learn good ones.

 💞️ I’m looking to collaborate on any project, web or not.
 I try to learn every time and I'm curious to work with anyone